Fincer/snic/README.md

     - `iproute2`

-        - 'ip' command which is required for NIC configuration
+        - `ip` command which is required for NIC configuration

     - `dhcp` (server)